Current PhD students

 - Neha Bose: Neha started her PhD in October 2017.
 She is working on how personality affects behaviour.
 She is the current holder of a University of Warwick Chancellor's Scholarship.
 Neha's other supervisor is Thomas Hills (in the psychology department at Warwick).

 - Shi Zhuo: Shi started her PhD in October 2017.
-She is working on understanding the relationship between beliefs and information both in the laboratory and using large datasets (including social media).
+She is working on understanding the relationship between beliefs, preferences and information, and also wokring on mindfulness and how this might affect behaviour.
 She is the current holder of a University of Warwick Bridges Scholarship.

 - Anthony Tuckwell: Anthony is interested in behavioural economics espeically in relation to mindfulness.
+He holds a CAGE (ESRC) PhD studentship.
 His other supervisors are Robbert Akerlof and Roberto Pancrazi.

 Former PhD students

-- Mahnaz Nazneen: Mahnaz is interested in behavioural and experimental economics espeically in relation to gender, corruption and the microeconomics of happiness.
-Mahnaz is now a full-time teaching fellow and lab manager in the Economics Department at Wariwick.
+- Mahnaz Nazneen (Thesis entitled "Individual characteristics and mood effects on strategic interactions"): Mahnaz is interested in behavioural and experimental economics espeically in relation to gender, corruption and the microeconomics of happiness.
+Mahnaz completed her PhD in 2017 at Warwick and is now a full-time teaching fellow and lab manager in the Economics Department at Wariwick.
 Mahnaz's other supervisor was Eugenio Proto.

 Athanasios Athanasopoulos (Thesis entitled "Three essays on technological change and welfare"): Thanos works on theoretical industrial organization, especially related to compatability and inter-operability in the software industry.
 Thanos completed his PhD in 2015 at Warwick.
 In September 2016 he moved to Leicester Business School to take up a tenure-track lectureship ("assistant professorship").
 Thanos's other PhD supervisor was Claudio Mezzetti.